BME-MIT-IET/iet-hf-2022-jay/doc/UI Tests.md

 - **SessionCardDefaultAppearanceTest**

   The previously mentioned session card displays default values when the session recording is still in progress.
-The session suration should show 0 minutes, and the session distance should show 0.00 km
+The session duration should show 0 minutes, and the session distance should show 0.00 km

 - **OneMinuteFixLocationSessionTest**